AdobeDocs/campaign-standard.en/help/integrating/using/configure-campaign-analytics-integration.md

    ![](assets/analytics.png)

 The **[!UICONTROL Share KPIs with Adobe Analytics]** technical workflow will now automatically launch and can be viewed from the advanced menu by selecting **[!UICONTROL Administration > Application settings > Workflow]**.
-This technical workflow will automatically execute every 15 minutes and will push up to 6 months old data in Adobe Analytics.
+This technical workflow can retain up to 6 months old broadlogs.
+Note that this workflow is incremental and will push data from the previous day.

 ![](assets/analytics_3.png)